AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

         * _Sore Throat_
         * _Shortness of breath_
         * _New loss of taste or smell_

-        _Any person who has had symptoms or exposure to COVID-19 within the last 14 days is asked not to come to the venue._
+      * Any person who has had symptoms or exposure to COVID-19 within the last 14 days is asked not to come to the venue
     centered: false
 - template: one-column
   block: one-column